History of KL Rahul in Timeline

 2014: Bought by Sunrisers Hyderabad

-Ahead of the 2014 IPL season, KL Rahul was bought by the Sunrisers Hyderabad for INR 1 crore.
+Ahead of the 2014 IPL season, KL Rahul was bought by Sunrisers Hyderabad for INR 1 crore.

 In 2014, Rahul made his international debut against Australia in the Boxing Day Test in Melbourne.

-2014: Duleep Trophy Final Performance
+2014: Duleep Trophy Performance and Selection to Indian Test Squad

 In 2014, playing for South Zone in the Duleep Trophy final, Rahul scored 185 and 130, earning him the player of the match award and selection to the Indian Test squad for the Australian tour.